Chutney: British

-In the absence of the heat of the Indian sun to ferment their chutneys, vinegar was added to pickle the chutney vegetables.
-Instead of Indian limes, mangoes, and tamarind, British cooks used fresh fruits and vegetables such as apples, marrows, and onions with an equal weight of brown sugar, with the addition of dried sultanas.
+In 1896, Edward Palmer founded Veeraswamy & Co. in London, importing chutneys, spices, and curry pastes from India.
+Instead of Indian limes, mangoes, and tamarind, British cooks used fresh fruits and vegetables such as apples, marrows, and onions, with the addition of dried sultanas.
 Hot British spices like mustard powder and horseradish substituted for chili.
-A liking for Indian pickle-style chutneys led Anglo-Indian cooks to devise piccalilly relish made with vegetables, vinegar, salt, and yellow turmeric.
 Influenced by Anglo-Indian cuisine, chutney is often eaten with hard cheese or with cold meats.
 Western-style chutneys may include spices and flavourings such as salt, garlic, tamarind, onion or ginger.
+A 1998 report on the European ethnic foods market stated that Britain had spent £7.7 million in the previous year on mango chutney alone.
+Ameer Kotecha in The Spectator writes that the British usage of 'curry' specifically means "the British reinvention of Indian cuisine", including components of the meal like mango chutney.